-The noise level in the work environment is moderate.

-Employees may be required to work in excess of 40 hours per week and other than normal business hours, such as holidays, evenings and weekends as business demands.
+Employees may be required to work more than 40 hours per week and other than normal business hours, such as holidays, evenings and weekends as business demands.

+The employee will work from home and will travel to potential clients when need be.

+The employee must live in the state of Florida.

 REPORTS TO: VP of Sales WAGE TYPE: Exempt